 Confession: I’ve never been a big fan of overnight oats.
 And I could take or leave chia seeds because of how they swell up and get mushy and stick to my teeth and the inside of the blender.
 BUT, the first time I tried these Vanilla Bean Overnight Oats after developing them for a local fitness studio, I had two helpings and found myself scraping the bottom of the bowl.
 Who woulda thought.
 If you are even the tiniest bit into overnight oats, you may need to try these ASAP!
 They’re simple and creamy with the perfect amount of vanilla flavor.
+(And if you like chocolate better, check out my Dark Chocolate Almond version!)

 Also!
 Can we talk about the whole concept of overnight oats in general?!
 Taking 5 minutes to pour a few things into a bowl or jar, sticking it in the fridge and having breakfast just ready and waiting for you in the morning??
 I so wish I had invented overnight oats.
 (Who did by the way?
 Do we know?!?)
 Mornings around here can get crazy, so when I remember that I made a batch of these and have them waiting in the fridge, it’s like a little mental sigh of relief.
 Slice some strawberries and VOILA.